 Privately-Owned Motor Vehicles

 Normally, the use of a privately-owned motor vehicle is based upon University-related requirements rather than the personal preference or convenience of the traveler.
-(Washington State Department of Enterprise Services, Enterprise-Wide Transportation Policy 12.20.50)
+(Washington State Department of Enterprise Services, Enterprise-Wide Transportation Policy (DES Policy BR.01.01.)

-A WSU traveler may use a privately-owned motor vehicle for official University travel in any of the following cases:
+A WSU traveler may use a privately-owned motor vehicle for official University travel when:

-- A Motor Pool vehicle is not available.
+- A Motor Pool vehicle is not available, or

 - It is more advantageous or economical to the University to use a privately-owned vehicle than a Motor Pool vehicle as determined by the approving administrator.